 - Southern Literary Trail – Natchez: Richard Wright

-- Lecture on Richard Wright who was born near Natchez in 1908, given by a Richard Wright Family representative
+- Lecture on Richard Wright who was born near Natchez in 1908, given by Dennis Harried, Professor of African-American Literature

-- Lecture on African-American Vernacular English and Richard Wright’s use of language, given by Dennis Harried, professor of African-American Literature (pending confirmation)
+- Lecture on African-American Vernacular English and Richard Wright’s use of language, given by Dennis Harried

-- Richard Wright Ramble: churches, schools, home sites, cemeteries associated with the Wright family – led by a Richard Wright Family representative
+- Richard Wright Ramble: churches, schools, home sites, cemeteries associated with the Wright family – led by Carolyn Vance Smith

 - Sunday Buffet Brunch at The Carriage House Restaurant, Stanton Hall, an Antebellum Classical Revival Mansion